 Stay: One night in a garden suite at The Wallawwa – bed & breakfast

-Serene upright, sedentary and recumbent statues of Buddha dating back hundreds of years welcome you to the World Heritage Site of Polonnaruwa, which also presents you with historic ruins, the Audience Hall, Lotus Bath, royal palaces and Parakrama Samudraya Lake created by King Parakramabahu – as well as the Shiva Temple, Galpotha, Kiri Vehera and Lankathilake.
+Upright, sedentary and recumbent statues of Buddha dating back hundreds of years welcome you to the World Heritage Site of Polonnaruwa.
+It also presents you with historic ruins like the Audience Hall, Lotus Bath and Royal Palace, plus a Shiva Temple and the Galpotha (Stone Book).

 From the lowland heat and bustle of Kandy you’ll board a scenic train that winds its way high into the hills where the climate is cooler – perfect for growing tea.
-Here you’ll have a real taste of the empire as you’ll be staying in colonial-style bungalows on a working tea plantation.
-You’ll be able to play croquet and golf and learn about the process of tea-making – as well as trekking, kayaking, rafting and hot air ballooning.
+Here you’ll have a real taste of the empire as you’ll be staying in a colonial-style bungalow on a working tea plantation.
+You’ll be able to play croquet, golf and learn about the process of tea-making – as well as trekking, kayaking, rafting and hot air ballooning.
 Your tea tour will be led by a Resident Tea Planter and include watching tea pickers at work, examining the traditional machinery and tasting the different grades produced.

 Stay: Two nights in a garden suite at Ceylon Tea Trails – all inclusive

 There are few journeys more enthralling than this.
 Today you’ll board a seaplane and fly from Castlereagh Reservoir to Koggala Lagoon, where you’ll be met and escorted to Cape Weligama.
 This luxurious resort nestles on Sri Lanka’s beautiful southern coast overlooking the sparkling waters of the Indian Ocean.